Dr. Gary Walco: Improving Pain Management

 Less pain after surgery

-Thanks to one CPI workshop, Children’s is making crucial changes to pain management after surgery, starting with children who come here for hernia repair.
+Thanks to one CPI workshop, Seattle Children’s is making crucial changes to pain management after surgery, starting with children who come here for hernia repair.
 Rather than talking about pain on the day of surgery or during a postoperative call with a worried parent, our surgeons now consistently discuss it during pre-operative visits.
 This partnership with parents prepares them to recognize and control their children’s pain after surgery.

-By the time a child arrives at Children’s for outpatient hernia surgery, the family has a pain plan in hand and medications ready to take home.
+By the time a child arrives at Seattle Children’s for outpatient hernia surgery, the family has a pain plan in hand and medications ready to take home.
 They understand how to recognize pain, even in a child too young to describe it.

 Asking surgeons to be responsible for talking about pain at the preoperative visit “has revolutionized the pain experience for hernia patients,” says Dr. Jeff Avansino, a surgeon who co-led the CPI workshop with nurse Shellie Stockfish.